There are many causes for lumps and bumps on the bottom of the foot. They can occur in the toes, ball of the foot, arch and the heel.

 Lumps and Bumps Caused by Bone Problems

 Bones can become enlarged or they may be out of place and cause lumps and bumps on the bottom of the foot.
 In the large toe there may be an extra bone on the bottom called a sesamoid.
 This can cause enlargement and a lump to form followed by a callus.
 This area can also become enlarged and irritated when the joint has decreased motion at the top placing pressure and friction of the bottom.
 This condition is known as hallux limitus or rigidus or arthritis of the big toe joint.
 Other problems caused by bone include bumps on the ball of the foot caused by the metatarsal bones being in an abnormal position.
 These bones feel like hard knots on the bottom and may be more prominent if the fat pad on the ball of the foot thins.
 These areas may also develop a callus to protect the area from friction.
 These skin areas can break down easily and should be watched closely if you have diabetes or poor circulation.
-See your podiatrist if you believe lumps and bumps on the bottom of the foot are causing problems.
 To remove pressure from these bony areas certain shoes and orthotic devices are often recommended.
 This will get to the source of the problem.
 In some cases surgery may be an option.

 Lumps and Bumps Caused by Soft Tissue Enlargements